wright-jake/leetcode/README.md

     We can use 'enumerate' to return both the index and value, useful for hashmaps where we want to refer to the index, we can also create an empty hashmap using '{}'

+Middle of the Linked List:

+    We can use '.next' to iterate pointers across a list instead of '+= 1'